phspies/nsxtsdk/README.md

 # C# SDK for NSX-T 3.2

 SDK compatable with .net 6.0 for NSX-T 3.2 Manager and Policy engins.
-It uses RestSharp as the transport and uses Newtonsoft.Json for JSON handeling.
+It uses RestSharp as the transport and Newtonsoft.Json for JSON handeling.

 ## Modules